 How Much Does Window Installation Cost In Ontario?

-The price of window installation or replacement will be influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, Ontario homeowners should expect to spend around $280 per window*.
+The price of window installation or replacement varies based on several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, Ontario homeowners will spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows